Supporting Each Other

 - Language counts – There are millions of words in our languages and their subtle differences can either drive or challenge stigma.
-Try to talk about someone who “has” COVID, is “getting treatment” for COVID or has “contracted” COVID.
+Try to talk about someone who “has” an illness, is “getting treatment” or has “contracted” an illness.
 This helps build empathy and care for people.
-Don’t say “COVID victims” or someone “spreading COVID”.
+Don’t say “victim” or someone “spreading illness”.
 Using words that assign blame or dehumanise people increases fear and drives stigma.

-- Share facts – There is lots of misinformation around so avoid perpetuating it.
+- Share facts – There is lots of misinformation around about many illnesses so avoid perpetuating it.
 That means fact checking info, calling people out on misconceptions, and focusing on the evidence based information we have at our disposal.
 In South Australia, SA Health should be your first stop.

 - Take control – when we focus on the unknown, we can often feel paralysed with fear.
 When we focus on the fear, it doesn’t go away but in fact is more likely to stick around for longer periods leaving our bodies and immune systems stressed.
-Instead, taking control of the things we can do to reduce our risk of contracting COVID helps propel us into fear reducing actions.
-Things like washing hands, wearing masks and getting vaccinated.
+Instead, taking control of the things we can do to reduce our risk of contracting any illness helps propel us into fear reducing actions.
+For an illness like COVID-19, things like washing hands, wearing masks and getting vaccinated are evidence based strategies.
 For some further info, check out Reach Out.

 The World Health Organisation have a full guide to dealing with COVID stigma.

 If you, a friend or someone you know contracts COVID and is staying home, we can be of huge support to them, particularly if they don't have family around.

 - Get in touch – ring them or message them.
 Find out how they are.
 Being at home and feeling unwell can make people feel lonely or stressed.
 Hearing a friendly voice can really help.